Can Childhood Trauma Lead to Addiction? [Guide]

 - Reach out to a substance abuse treatment resource to ask questions about rehab or to find a program that can help you.
 You can call us at (888) 906-0952

-- Make a commitment to yourself that you will get through this and you will do what it takes to heal.
+- Commit yourself that you will get through this and you will do what it takes to heal.

 - Talk to those around you who you trust.